Who should plan to audition?

-Yes, at the start of Fall quarter, in music theory and musicianship and also for class piano, even if you have no prior experience.
+Yes, at the start of Fall quarter, in music theory and musicianship and class piano.

 Does the Music Department make decisions on who will be admitted to UCSB?

-No. The results of our auditions/composition portfolios and interviews only serve to assess undergraduate freshmen and transfer applicants musical suitability for the BM degree program.
-We do submit the results of our auditions to the Office of Admissions.
-All recommendations for degree emphasis are contingent on acceptance to the University of California by the Office of Admissions.
-Any other questions about this process should be directed to the Office of Admissions.
+No. The results of our auditions/composition portfolios only serve to assess undergraduate freshmen and transfer applicants musical suitability for the BM degree program.
+All acceptances into the degree program are contingent on acceptance to the University of California by the Office of Admissions.

 How long will my audition last?

 Audition times vary by instrument and may last between 5 and 30 minutes, depending on the instrument, the repertoire presented for the audition and committee preferences.
-Some auditions are in a mini-lesson/audition format so the instructor and you will get a chance to know eachother better.
-Others are more formal auditions where you enter in, perform your pieces and answer any questions.
-It is possible that instrumentalists and vocalists will be asked to stop before a work is finished and be asked to move on to another work.
 Time limits must be observed in order to give each prospective student appropriate time to audition.